-Vapor curled from the cast iron pot, sloughed off the fatty top of creamy, yellow-spiced stew rolling slow within.
+Vapor curled from the cast iron pot.
+Thick, yellow-spiced stew rolling slow within.
 Peppery; laden with rich, scented oils.
-A ladle plunged through, came up bearing chunks of crispy meat and cheese-laden potatoes.
+A ladle plunged through, came up bearing chunks of meat and cheese-laden potatoes.

 "Came good," sniffed the bristly, thick-necked cook, filling a wooden bowl.
 He passed it to his right, to a woman clad in Ward Ranger's thick woolens.
 She paused to inhale the creamy aroma before passing it away, wistful, likewise to the right.
 Each of the band of six received their share this way, passed hot bowls, then steel spoons, to gloved hands.